spuddybike/DDI-Lifecycle-Documentation/README.md

 Repository for the documentation of DDI-Lifecycle,

-The documentation of the model in this repository is automagically compiled and published on
+The documentation of the model in this repository is automagically compiled and published https://ddi-lifecycle-documentation.readthedocs.io/en/latest/

 This repository contains: